Surf Fishing Gear and Tackle

 So first off, here’s a video on how I tie my Carolina rig.
 It’s one thing to have the best surf fishing tackle and best surf fishing gear, but it’s another to know the proper rigs and techniques to use.

 While we’re on the topic of lines, let’s talk about my 15-pound fluoro leader.
-Yes, I said 15-pounds.
-For all the reasons listed above… that’s why I use 15-pound test.
-I’ve run into a myriad of anglers who insisted that 4 to 8-pound test was the way to go.
+Yes, For all the reasons listed above… that’s why I use 15-pound test.
+I’ve run into many anglers who insisted that 4 to 8-pound test was the way to go.
 It’s one thing to finesse a fish with proper techniques, but it’s another to actually experience and understand the hows and the whys.

 Corbina are NOT line shy!
 I hear this one all the time.
 The simple truth is, they aren’t.
 They aren’t any more line shy than the next fish out there.
-Certainly, here and there, the combination of presentation and feel in the mouth might deter a corbina or croaker from taking your bait, but the bottom line is that line thickness is not the issue.
 Here’s my article on my explanation of why corbina are NOT line shy.
 However, I do use fluorocarbon for my leader line.
 Fluorocarbon is said to be virtually invisible in the water as its refraction is extremely similar to that of the water.
-Whether it matters or not, I see no reason not to use fluorocarbon.
+Whether it matters or not, I see no reason not to use fluorocarbon as it’s cost effective when you’re only using 2-3 feet at a time.

 Lighter Tackle With Sight Casting